TheProdigy161/ts-object-parser/README.md

 Initialize the data that will be parsed to the object.
 The variable for the data will usually be setup with an **interface** as the type so that the variables to be added are stated, but this is optional:

-	interface  IUserDetails {
+	interface ITestObjectDetails {
 		age: number;
 		dateOfBirth: Date;
 	}

-	interface  IUser {
+	interface ITestObject {
 		id: number;
 		firstName: string;
 		lastName: string;
-		userDetails: IUserDetails;
+		details: ITestObjectDetails;
 	}

-	let object: IUser = {
+	let object: ITestObject = {
-		id:  1,
+		id:  12,
-		firstName:  "Ross",
+		firstName:  "Peter",
-		lastName:  "Bratton",
+		lastName:  "Parker",
-		userDetails: {
+		details: {
-			age:  24,
+			age: 26,
-			dateOfBirth:  new  Date(1995, 7, 19)
+			dateOfBirth: new Date(1993, 8, 27)
 		}
 	};

 Then the object is parsed using the **ParseObject** function by passing the object to be parsed along with the type that it should be parsed to.
-In this example it will be converting an **IUser** interface to the **User** object:
+In this example it will be converting an **ITestObject** interface to the **TestObject**:

-	class UserDetails implements IUserDetails {
+	class TestObjectDetails implements ITestObjectDetails {
 		age: number;
 		private _dateOfBirth: Date = new  Date();